shryesth/Aadhar-Address-Update/README.md

   (Client refers to individual, who wants to avail Address Update service).
 - The client will receive an OTP on his Registered Mobile Number
 - Sharing the OTP with Operator will allow Operator to access eKYC details of Client.
-- On selecting "Update Address". a window with Camera Accessibilty will open.
+- On selecting "Update Address", a window with Camera Accessibilty will open.
 - Operator will click image of POA (Proof of Address) of the Client.
 - Using OCR the Address will be fectched from the image, and feilds with new Address will be Visible.
-- Feilds will be classified into editable and uneditable as.
+- Feilds will be classified into editable and uneditable as:
   - Uneditable Feilds :
        - VTC (village/town/city)
        - Sub District